Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 Permanent Value

-The author Charles Bukowski humorously said about drinking, "If something bad happens you drink in an attempt to forget; if something good happens you drink in order to celebrate; and if nothing happens you drink to make something happen."
+"If something bad happens you drink in an attempt to forget; if something good happens you drink in order to celebrate; and if nothing happens you drink to make something happen."

 It sometimes seems that is how others must view the way in which a certain strain of value investors speak about Berkshire Hathaway.
 When the market is up you buy it because if the market drops, Berkshire will drop less; if the market is down you buy it because the excess cash can be deployed; and if the market is not doing anything you buy it because it always seems cheaper than everything else.

 That caricature has some truth in it.
 But, in reality, the long-term attraction to Berkshire Hathaway is that while the incredible growth it once achieved cannot be duplicated, it is highly unlikely that the company does something material - whether in a period of high equity prices or crisis like conditions - that seriously degrades the value of the company.
 It is designed to deliver most of the upside of a rising market and meaningfully limit the downside.
 So far, that has not played out as Berkshire is down almost as much as the S&P 500 these past few weeks.
-But, it is not as clear-cut that the economic value of Berkshire has deteriorated as much.
+But it is not as clear-cut that the economic value of Berkshire has deteriorated as much.
 The company's valuation was relatively attractive already and one of the major reasons for that undervaluation (excess cash) may be resolving itself even if that resolution takes longer than some would like.

 To end the way we began, it is worth repeating Peter Bernstein's words: